Students’ Rights & Responsibilities

 Students and TAs have the right to expect the PTL Office to maintain appropriate rules to promote effective learning, addressing concerns such as scheduling, cancellations, space, noise, conduct, rules of dress and cleanliness.

-Students and TAs have the right to confidentiality in all aspects of their experience within the Physics Department.
+Students and TAs have the right to academic confidentiality in all aspects of their experience within the Physics Department.

 TAs and students are expected to behave in the utmost professional manner.
 Crossing personal boundaries can be considered as harassment and abuse of the power relationship between TA and student.